googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 * Avoid parentheses when possible, including in method definitions.
 * Use double-quoted strings.

-You can check your code against these rules by running Rubocop like so:
+You can check your code against these rules by running the Rubocop Rake task:

 ```sh
 $ bundle exec rake rubocop
 ```

-In the rare case that you need to override the existing configuration in order to accommodate your changes, you can do so for just this library by updating [.rubocop.yml](.rubocop.yml).
+In the rare case that you need to override the existing Rubocop configuration for this library in order to accommodate your changes, you can do so by updating [.rubocop.yml](.rubocop.yml).

 ### Documentation tests